Virginia Football Opens Spring Football Practice to Public with an Upbeat EdgePosted: Updated:

-Head coach Mike London says this team isn't looking back on its 2-10 finish last season - he says they're only looking forward.
+Head coach Mike London says this team isn't looking back on their 2-10 finish last season - he says they're only looking forward.

-"Every year there's a new team, a new identity that has to be forged," said London.
+"Every year there's a new team a new identity that has to be forged," said London.
 "There's guys on this team that experienced what 2011 felt like, and guys that experienced last season.
-Our main focus is worrying about what's going on right now, and not what happened in the past.
+Our main focus is worrying about whats what's on right now and not what happened in the past.
 That new focus, that new energy, the new goal of setting standards that will help us be successful on the field, that's what you see."

-Suited up in full pads, the Virginia football team opened up its practice to the public on Saturday morning at Scott Stadium.
+Suited up in full pads, the Virginia Football team opened up their practice to the public on Saturday morning.

-London says there is still an open competition as to who the starting quarterback will be, but last year's starter, David Watford took his spring break seriously.
+London says there is still an open competition as to who the starting quarterback will be but former starting quarterback, David Watford took his spring break seriously.

-While most students escape during spring break, Watford went to George Whitfield's quarterback bootcamp.
+While most students escape during spring break, UVa's David Watford went to George Whitfield's quarterback bootcamp.

 "Itboot campopportunity for him to get some guidance," said London.
 "Get some teaching and he took advantage of that.
 Now the task is to make it transform onto the field here.
 That was over spring break, we just had a practice after that.
 We'll see how everything pans out for David but I know he enjoyed it.
 It was very informative.
 It remains to be seen what was taught there - on the field here."